dannyperson/hiphop/README.md

 - Media keys support on desktop (https://github.com/rogerwang/node-webkit/issues/200)
 - Internationalization (everyone will be able to help on translations)
 - Auto-update
-- Sync Playlists & History between all your devices (tough one as we can't use any backend)
+- Sync Playlists & History between all your devices (tough one)
 - Offline mode for both desktop & mobile apps
-- Kick-ass homescreen (with Top tracks in your country, by genres, etc.)
+- Kick-ass homescreen (with Top tracks in your country, ranking by genres, ...)

 And we should keep focusing on:
 - Keeping the app simple
 - Improving performance (especially search and playback)
 - Fixing bugs